adragoset/nomad_follower/README.md

 nomad_follower can be deployed with nomad in as a system task group along with a log collector.
 The aggregate log file can then be shared with the log collector by writing the aggregate log file into the shared allocation folder.

+nomad_follower formats log entries as json formatted logs.
+It will convert string formatted logs to json formatted logs by plassing the log entry in the ```message``` key.

+nomad_follower adds a ```service_name``` key that contains the listed service names for a task.

 Using nomad_follower prevents the cluster operator from having to run a log collector in every task group for every task on a worker while still allowing nomad to handle the logs for each allocation.